Vyral/base-template/_posts/2021-01-22-the-hbr-team-is-here-to-help-you.md

 <center><em>Our time is limited, but we always carve out space for you.</em></center>

-<br>When we hear from clients who are worried about us being too busy to answer their questions or hesitant to bother us, **here’s our overwhelming response: We would always love to hear from you, no matter what**.
+<br>When we hear from clients who are worried about us being too busy to answer their questions or hesitant to bother us, **here’s our emphatic response: We would always love to hear from you, no matter what**.
 We’d love to answer your questions and help in any way we can.

-We do stay busy selling a lot of homes and we consider ourselves blessed to be able to do so, but **we can always make time to chat with you, talk about real estate, and help you reach your goals**.
+We do stay busy selling a lot of homes and consider ourselves blessed to be able to do so, but **we can always make time to chat with you, talk about real estate, and help you reach your goals**.
 Even if you don’t plan on making a move for a while, we can help you get started with what you can do now so you are prepared when the time comes.
 It’s one of our favorite things to do.

 If you have any questions for us, don’t ever hesitate to reach out.
 It’s our job to answer them, and we look forward to hearing from you soon.